sviluppomania/qtranslate-separate-comments/readme.txt

 	1. This is the notification message when a comment's language has either not been set-up or that language is currently disabled.

 == Changelog ==

+= 1.2.4 (2022-02-13) =
+Tested with WordPress 5.9 and PHP 8.1 - still works!
+Also added support for qTranslate-XT (eXTended), as it seems to be an active fork of qTranslate and qTranslate-X
+Added support for WordPress Recent Comments Widget Added meta languages for mobile applications

 = 1.2.3 =
 Tested with WordPress 4.8 - still works!
 Also added support for qTranslate-X, as it seems to be an active fork of qTranslate.